Aufidia gens

 The gens Aufidia was a plebeian family at ancient Rome, which occurs in history from the later part of the Republic to the third century AD.
 The first member to obtain the consulship was Gnaeus Aufidius Orestes, in 71 BC.

+Origins

+Plutarch describes a Volscian leader by the name of Tullus Aufidius as part of the story of Gnaeus Marcius Coriolanus, early in the fifth century BC.
+In Livy, his name is given as Attius Tullius, and no other Aufidii are mentioned in history until the early second century BC.

 Praenomina

 In Republican times, the Aufidii used the praenomina Gnaeus, Titus, Marcus, and Sextus.
 Lucius and Gaius are not found prior to the second century AD.
 The character Tullus Aufidius in Shakespeare's play Coriolanus predates the earliest historical mention of the gens by some three hundred years, and is identified as Attius Tullius in Livy; there is no other evidence that the praenomen Tullus was used by the Aufidii.

 Branches and cognomina

 The cognomina of the Aufidii under the Republic are Lurco and Orestes.
 Gnaeus Aufidius Orestes was descended from the Aurelii Orestides, but was adopted by the historian Gnaeus Aufidius in his old age.